neslihanpelinmetin/Python-Journey/python-basics/ReadMe.md

-You can find the information about basic data types of python
+## You can find the information about basic data types of python.